Amall96/GooglePlayStoreApps/MVP.md

-The goal of this project is to understand the main factors affecting Google Play Store Apps
+The goal of this project is to understand the main factors affecting Google Play Store Apps and how to make a successful Android App

 After Data cleaning, I found that Free apps are more popular than the Paid apps